 Also, consider opening a dedicated down payment CD to help with your down payment savings goals.
 CIT Bank offers CD savings with interest up to 2% APY.

-Related Resource: Building an Emergency Fund
+Related Article: How To Building an Emergency Fund

 Down Payment Facts

 - A larger down payment usually results in a lower interest rate